 - 2 cups oil for frying goond

 - In a frying pan heat the oil.
 When the oil is hot add 1 tbsp of goond at a time.
 The goond will pop up and it will be transparent.
-Turn it and make sure the goond is transparent on all sides.
-Take it our of the frying pan into a colander and let it drain.
+Turn it, making sure the goond is transparent on all sides.
+Take it out of the frying pan into a colander and let it drain.
 Leave it aside.

 - Remove from the heat, add the cardamom, nutmeg, crushed almonds, goond and mix well.

-- In a medium saucepan, over medium heat add chopped goor, remaining 1/4 lb butter and 1/4 cup of water.
+- In a medium saucepan, over medium heat add chopped goor, remaining and 1/4 cup of water.
 Let it cook till the goor melts and the mixture starts to bubble, about 10 minutes.

 - Pour the goor mixture into the flour mix and mix well.

 - Over medium heat cook the mix for about 5 minutes stirring continuously.